Meliante1/Discord-Nitro-Generator/README.md

 - Check the validation of the generated codes
 - Send valid codes in a Discord webhook
 - Automatically claim the valid code (**patched**)

+Please check out #versions for more information on features

 ### How to use
 > Windows ⠀<img width="16" src="https://www.mijncomputerhulp.nl/wp-content/uploads/2019/05/microsoft-windows-22-logo-png-transparent.png">